 How do GIS developers’ salaries stack up around the world?

 GIS development and programming are growing fields in Geomatics.
 By writing code, you can make the machine do what you want.

-GIS developers enjoy higher salaries than an average GIS position.
-But they require a higher level of education or combination of work experience.
+GIS developers enjoy higher salaries than average GIS positions.
+But they require a higher level of education or a combination of work experience.

-A lot of GIS application developer positions are usually accompanied with a computer science degree or certificate.
+A lot of GIS application developer positions are usually accompanied by a computer science degree or certificate.